idvorkin/techdiary/notes/ios.md

 ### Chrome

-I use chrome instead of safari since it syncronizes my passwords and my open tabs.
+I use chrome instead of safari since it synchronizes my passwords and my open tabs.
 Chrome gestures:

 Gestures: